Welcome to the JUSTin HOPE Foundation

-Giving hope to children and families in Northern Nevada affected by Autism Spectrum Disorder (ASD) and other *neuro-developmental disorders by providing medical equipment, supplies and/or opportunities otherwise not available that will have a meaningful impact on the family as a whole.
+Giving hope to individuals and families in Northern Nevada affected by Autism Spectrum Disorder (ASD) and other neurodevelopment disorders by providing support and/or opportunities that will have a meaningful impact on the family as a whole.

 JUSTin HOPE was inspired by Justin Reitz.
 Our second precious son was born December 31, 2002.
 When Justin was around the age of two is when we started to question his regression, eventually receiving a formal diagnosis.
 And so it was, our journey began...